Intelligent Performance and Adaptation Laboratory

 Recent Work

-Tsay, J. S., et al. (2023).
-Strategic Processes in Sensorimotor Learning: Reasoning, Refinement, and Retrieval.
-PsyArXiv.
+Tsay, Jonathan Sanching et al. “Fundamental Processes in Sensorimotor Learning: Reasoning, Refinement, and Retrieval.” eLife (2024): 1–25.